Services to Students with Disabilities

 Preferred candidates will have the following qualities:

-- Demonstrated skill in facilitating effective team work including collaboration, problem solving, and flexibility
+Demonstrated experience in effective team work including collaboration, problem solving and flexibility.

-Applicants should submit a cover letter and curriculum vitae.
+Applicants should submit an application letter and curriculum vitae.

 This position is included under the Faculty Association collective agreement.